MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/built-in-reports.md

 >[!NOTE]
 >The data management report will be deprecated by the end of May 2022.
-> A scan progress status feature will be launched before the data management report feature is deprecated, which will allow you to view the policy data's at-rest scan status (in progress/finished).
+> Access level granularity per APP can be viewed in the 'insights' tab located in the APPs details page.

 Microsoft Defender for Cloud Apps enables you to generate reports that provide you with an overview of files in your cloud apps.